Aims of the programme

 • Create the conditions for continuous improvement, a safety culture and a national maternal and neonatal learning system.

 • Contribute to the national ambition of reducing the rates of maternal and neonatal deaths, stillbirths, and brain injuries that occur during or soon after birth by 20% by 2020.

 Our support offer

-- monthly community of practice
+- join a local community of practice

 Background to our work

 The maternity transformation programme has nine workstreams, covering a range of topics.
 The Maternal and Neonatal Health Safety Collaborative falls under Workstream 2: Promoting good practice for safer care.

 If you would like further information, have any questions about the MNHSC or to get in touch with your local community of practice, please email firstname.lastname@example.org.

 Get updates to this page by RSS feed